zesty-io/accounts-ui/README.md

 #### Error Aggregation

-Being aware of errors your end users experience is an important part of iterating and improving upon our applications.
-We use [Sentry](https://sentry.io) for error aggregation in order to
+Being aware of errors your users experience is an important part of iterating and improving upon an application.
+We use [Sentry](https://sentry.io) for error aggregation in order to capture, debug and report on code quality.

 ## Developing